podyssea/Chatbot/README.md

 ### Running the server

+The server needs some environmental variables to be set in order to run properly.
+You can look in [.env.example](server/externalrelations/.env.example) to see the environmental variables that are currently required.
+Their values can currently be found in the Wiki.
+Once you have them, within the same folder as the example, create a new file called ```.env``` and paste them in there.
+Be careful not to commit it.

 To run the server itself, in the folder where ```manage.py``` exists, run
 ```bash
 $ python manage.py runserver 5000